 The Old Fashioned is one of the great classic cocktails and a recipe that was at the forefront of the craft cocktail revolution of the late 90s.
 Back then we would stir whisky with one or two cubes of ice at a time for ﬁve or six minutes; we aren’t sure why we bothered.

 Here we recommend a somewhat simpler process to get you there a lot faster.
+Which is adding a splash of water and stirring it down with ice in a mixing glass.

 - 45 ml AMERICAN WHISKY (1 1/2 parts)